remarkjs/remark/doc/remarkplugin.3.md

 the desired output.
-Sometimes, mainly when there is a need to introduce new syntactic entities with a certain level of precedence, interfacing with the parser is necessary.  **remark** knows two types of tokenizers based on the kinds of markdown nodes: block-level (e.g., paragraphs or fenced code blocks) and inline-level (e.g., emphasis or inline code spans).
-Block-level tokenizers are the same as inline-level tokenizers, with the exception that the latter require **locator** functions.
+Sometimes, mainly when there is a need to introduce new syntactic entities with a certain level of precedence, interfacing with the parser is necessary.  **remark** knows two types of tokenizers based on the kinds of markdown nodes: block level (e.g., paragraphs or fenced code blocks) and inline level (e.g., emphasis or inline code spans).
+Block level tokenizers are the same as inline level tokenizers, with the exception that the latter require **locator** functions.

 Tokenizers _test_ whether a certain given documents starts with a certain